-‘God needed an angel’ says gunnery sergeant in moving eulogy for Marine killed in Kabul airport attack
+‘God needed an angel’ says gunnery sergeant in moving eulogy for Nicole Gee, a Marine killed in Kabul airport attack

 'He was talking to his Marines in a real way'